TaraRhoseyn/bookstack_web_app/README.md

 ![Feature 7](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-7.PNG)

+*User stories covered by this feature:*

+13. As a regular visitor, I want to be able to change a book from 'read' to 'unread' and vice versa easily.
+14. As a regular vivistor, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
+15. As a regular visitor, I want to easily be able to edit or delete the books I have marked as read or unread.
+18. As a regular visitor, I want the process of adding data such as book or reviews to be simple and easy enough so that I can easily do multiple within a session.

 **Feature 8: Edit books**

 The 'Edit books' page is available by clicking on an associated 'Edit' button associated whenever book data is displayed back to the user.
 It will render a form to edit pre-populated data associated with that document in particular.
 Users are also able to delete a book from this book, though they are discouraged from doing so by the use of the 'danger' color of red on the button.

 ![Feature 8](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-8.PNG)

+*User stories covered by this feature:*

+13. As a regular visitor, I want to be able to change a book from 'read' to 'unread' and vice versa easily.
+14. As a regular vivistor, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
+15. As a regular visitor, I want to easily be able to edit or delete the books I have marked as read or unread.
+18. As a regular visitor, I want the process of adding data such as book or reviews to be simple and easy enough so that I can easily do multiple within a session.

 **Feature 9: Stacks page**